-In October 1998, an action claiming to be a class action was filed against us and four of our former officers and directors.
+In addition, in October 1998, an action claiming to be a class action was filed against us and four of our former officers and directors by persons claiming to have purchased American Bankers' stock between January and October 1998.
 The complaint claimed that we made false and misleading public announcements and filings with the SEC in connection with our proposed acquisition of American Bankers allegedly in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and that the plaintiff and the alleged class members purchased American Bankers' securities in reliance on these public announcements and filings at inflated prices.
-On April 26, 1999, the United States District Court for New Jersey found that the class action failed to state a claim upon which relief could be granted and, accordingly, dismissed the class action.
+On April 30, 1999, the United States District Court for New Jersey found that the class action failed to state a claim upon which relief could be granted and, accordingly, dismissed the complaint.
+The plaintiff has appealed the District Court's findings to the U.S. Court of Appeals for the Third Circuit as such appeal is pending.